OhadR/authentication-flows/authentication-flows/README.md

 2. The 'create account' screen in a simple form, where the user can enter his email address and password.
 In our implementation, the email address is the username, so each user has a valid email address attached to their account.

 3. User presses "Submit".
-   1. There are several validations:
+There are several validations:
-      1. on the email address structure (e.g. '@' must exist, and a domain).
+      1. validate email address (e.g. '@' must exist, and a domain).
 Other validations
       2. validate password matches the policy.
-	  3. etc
+      3. validate retype password.
+      4. custom validations - the framework allows to customize and add extra validations.
+For example, validate that the registered email address is from "nice.com" domain.

+4. If all validations passed, we check in the DB whether this email address already exists.
+    1. If it does exists, and the account is active, a "user already exists" exception is raised.
+    2. If it is exists but inactive, the account is deleted.

+5. Account is created in the DB.

+6. The framework calls to custom post-create-account endpoint, if exists.

-   2. If the email address is associated with a valid account, we generate a link using a crypto-library, and send the user an email containing this link.
+7. We generate a link using a crypto-library, and send the user an email containing this link.
 This link consists of the link-creation time and the username.
 Hacker that intercepts this link cannot decrypt it so he cannot set a new password for another user.

-  3. IF the email address does not exist, we do nothing.
-No email is sent to anyone.
-Server returns message "account is locked or does not exist".
-Even though the server distinguishes between these cases, we do not want to specify the exact reason of failure, in order to avoid account-harvesting by hackers. (hacker will not know whether the account does not exist, or exist but locked.
-From this reason, maybe a better way is to show the same output as in 3.1. - that email was sent to the given address).
+8. Account creation is successful.
+    1. If it is a REST flow, return 201.

-4. We show a "An email with an activation link was sent to your inbox."
+    2. If it is MVC flow, redirect the client to a page with a message of "account was created successfully, an email was sent to your inbox".

-5. The user receives the email and clicks the link.
+9. The user receives the email and clicks the link.
 If a configurable expiration time has not elapsed, and if the link is valid, this takes them to a "account activated successfully" page, with link to login page.

-6. After reset, user is redirected to login screen to login to the application.

 Forgot Password Flow
 -------------